ng572/blog/_posts/2023-02-02-climate-noise-and-trends.md

 We want to enable a level of interpretation that is helpful to draw a conclusion on climate change, which is why our focus would be Autoregressive and Moving Average models.

+### Random walk with drift or Deterministic trend?

+A random walk has infinite variance, while a deterministic trend has finite variance.
+It can be incredible useful to know the nature of a series.

+A time series that is increasing may either be a Random walk with drift or Deterministic trend.

+The Dicky-Fuller test will help us find out.
+For more details see the pdf below.

+For example, discovering a weather pattern is a deterministic trend may help the government plan the future with more certainty.

 ### Normalization

 The official method of normalization is described but formula is not given